 Most piezometers show a weak response to rainfall, with the exception of shallow piezometers CPBH01a and CPBH10a that respond rapidly, within a month, to peaks in rainfall.
 Muted antecedent rainfall responses are also noted in CPBH06a and CPBH09a.
-There is no clear response in groundwater level following the extreme rainfall event on 20 September in any of the boreholes.
-Most of the piezometers show steady groundwater levels, reflecting the relatively dry summer and wetter autumn and mild conditions during the monitoring period.
+There is no clear response in groundwater level following the extreme rainfall event on 20 September 2018 in any of the boreholes.
+Most of the piezometers show steady or falling groundwater levels, reflecting the marginally wetter winter and relatively dry spring during the monitoring period.
 There has not been movement in inclinometers and therefore no relationships between groundwater and ground movement have been identified.

-No data are available for boreholes CPBH01b, CPBH04b, CPBH06b, CPBH08b and CPBH09b and require readings to be re-taken on the next site visit.
-Boreholes CPBH02b and CPBH10b were dry and require investigation and repair work where necessary.
-The elevated groundwater levels towards the historical high in CPBH09a and CHBH10a should be monitored and reviewed in the next monitoring report.
-Data from manual readings in CPBH10a show different results to the diver data and is it is suggested the diver calibration is checked to ensure accuracy.
-Groundwater levels in CPBH01a and CPBH02a remain elevated and should also be reviewed in the next report to see whether this trend continues.
+No data are available for boreholes CPBH01b, CPBH04b, CPBH06b and CPBH08b and require readings to be re-taken on the next site visit.
+Borehole CPBH10b was dry and its integrity should be checked.
+Data from manual readings in CPBH9b and CPBH10a show different results to the diver data and is it is suggested the diver calibration is checked to ensure accuracy.
+Groundwater levels in CPBH02a remain elevated is a result of water ingress into the borehole through an insecure lid.
+The lid should be repaired or replaced.
 Inclinometer in borehole CPBH03 was not accessible at the time of data collection, and data should be downloaded at the next data collection visit.